-This little slice of heaven is so chic and has the most insane menu!
-The food was delicious and we loved that it wasn’t a tourist spot!
-Truly felt like an artsy Parisian local.
-It’s vibe is similar to that of the Butcher’s Daughter…but with crepes.
+This little slice of heaven is so chic and has the most delicious menu!
+The food was mouth watering and we loved that it wasn’t a tourist spot!
+It truly felt like a Parisian local café.
+Its vibe is similar to that of the Butcher’s Daughter…but with crepes.
 Delicious crepes.

 Stop 3: St. Paul Metro.

 This is a great center point for exploring the Le Marais region.
 We explored all of Le Marais with the same private guide we explored the Louvre with.
 She was the sweetest lady who knew so much and gave us a totally different perspective of the streets we were roaming.
 You’ll find the Jewish Quarters near by and they’re definitely worth strolling through!

 After spending some time walking around Le Marais, we walked to Cathédrale Notre-Dame.
 Make sure you have tickets in advance as the line is tremendously long…as you can imagine.

 Make sure you stop by Berthillon Glacier for the best ice cream you’ll ever have.
 The original location will have a long line BUT, on the opposite side across the street from it, you’ll find a little window that is also Berthillon Glacier (just not the original location), which will serve the same ice cream minus the line.

 Stop 5: Dinner.